 SIDE NOTE: I was trying to match the frame build to my other cabinets (original to the home)

-I want you to know that I will not be sharing the measurements of this build because the cabinets are small plus they are made to match my other cabinets.
-But all the side cabinets are 9-1/2″ wide and I wanted to share the process I used because it worked!
+I will not be sharing the measurements of this build because the cabinets are small and they are made to match my other cabinets.
+But all the side cabinets are 9-1/2″ wide and I wanted to share the process I used because it worked so well!

-TIP: Cut one side then clamp the other side piece to the cut side, use this as your guide.
-Or cut both together at the same time!
-This will make the cut be exactly the same.
+TIP: Cut one side, then clamp the other side piece to the cut side, using this as your guide.
+Or cut both at the same time!
+This will make the cut exactly the same on both boards.

-Next, I used my Kreg Jig to create pockets to be able to attach the boards together later.
+Next, I used my Kreg Jig to create pockets to attach the boards together later.

-SIDE NOTE: Again a great cabinet making tutorial is found on Ann White’s website!
+SIDE NOTE: There is a great cabinet making tutorial is found on Houseful of Handmade website!

-I then sanded all the boards and started attaching the pieces together.
+Finally, I sanded all the boards and started putting the pieces together.

 And those are the steps I used to assemble the cabinet frames.

-SIDE NOTE: I painted the trim boards at the same time to save time later.
+SIDE NOTE: I painted the trim boards at the same time to speed up the process.

-Once the cabinet frames were dry, I installed them to the wall.
+Once the cabinet frames were dry, I mounted them to the wall.

-Then I installed the trim, I used the same method I used while building my master closet system.
-Then there was a little prep of filling in holes, caulking, priming just those areas and painting those areas as well (plus adding Polycrylic).
+Then, I installed the trim.
+I used the same method as when I built my master closet system.
+After, there were a few finishing touches: filling in holes, caulking, priming just those areas and painting those areas as well (plus adding Polycrylic).